Skip to main content

 • An article about the importance of a colonoscopy after age 45

-“The goal of digital health tools is to help people manage and improve their health,” said Bhatt.
+“The goal of digital health tools is to help people manage and improve their health,” said Lavu.
 “We can do this by building the tools that makes sense along their journey, engaging them in the build process so we truly solve people’s problems, and giving them personalized nudges that help them more easily take care of their health and wellness.”

 * Sydney is offered and operated by our affiliate Carelon Digital Platforms